giovannisc/sst-doc-swagger-ui/README.md

-# Document Management Application with SST and Docker
+# Documentation with SST and swagger ui

 ## Description